pedrooaugusto/speech-to-code/spoken/src/modules/typescript/select/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter K
+1. select letter g
-2. select word graph
+2. select word a
-3. select 42ª symbol K
+3. select 42ª letter K
-4. select 42ª word temp
+4. select first word a
-5. select from symbol g to M
+5. select from letter K to symbol M
-6. select from symbol g to first g
+6. select from symbol K to first letter K
-7. select from 1ª symbol g to letter g
+7. select from 42ª symbol g to letter K
-8. select from first letter M to 1ª g
+8. select from first letter K to last K
-9. select from line 42 to 1
+9. select from line 1 to line 42
-10. select from line number 42 to line 42
+10. select from line number 42 to 1
 11. select word [multi_word_token]
-12. select first word [multi_word_token]
+12. select 42ª word [multi_word_token]

 #### Português